Lytham St Annes Lifeboat Station: History

 On the 12 March 1931, the Lytham branch of the RNLI, which was still operational, joined with the St Annes branch, their station having closed in 1925, and thus was created 'Lytham St Annes' Lifeboat Station.

-Less than one month later, on 7 April 1931, Lytham St Annes lifeboat station received a new 35-foot 6in self-righting motor lifeboat, constructed by J. Samuel White of Cowes, costing £3,281.
-She had a 35-hp engine, delivering a speed of 7 knots.
+Less than one month later, on 7 April 1931, Lytham St Annes lifeboat station received a new 35-foot 6in self-righting (motor) lifeboat, constructed by J. Samuel White of Cowes, and costing £3,281.
+She had a 35-hp engine, delivering a speed of 7 kn.
 She was named the Johnson Webster, Henry Butterworth and William and Catherine Rashleigh lifeboat, all named on a plaque inside the boat, but known as J.H.W.
 (ON 738).
 The boat was to heavy to be housed in the boathouse, so was moored off Lytham Pier, the boathouse being used to store equipment, along with a small boarding boat.
 J.H.W. would serve for eight years, being transferred to in 1939.

 The Dunleary (ON 658) arrived in Lytham St Annes on 29 January 1939.
 A much older motor-lifeboat, built in 1919, she had served at (Dún Laoghaire), but was larger, faster and much better equipped.
 In March 1939, the crew was joined by Motor Mechanic George 'Ginger' Harrison.
 He would go on to serve as mechanic for 40 years, the longest serving RNLI Mechanic.

 There had been some discussion about closing the Lytham St Annes station in 1938, but this was never actioned.
-This was probably quite fortunate, with the outbreak of World War II.
-The war brought extra duties.
+This was probably quite fortunate, as the outbreak of World War II brought extra duties.
 Rifle practice was required, as was carrying a member of the Naval forces on the boat.
 Permission to launch was under Admiralty control.
 In November 1939, the Dunleary provided exceptional service to H.M.Trawler Gaul, saving the boat and 15 crew.
 In 1942, six lives, and H.M.
 Patrol Vessel Seilestier, were saved.
 Five lifeboat crewmen were awarded the 1939–1945 Star for their wartime service.

-The Sarah Townsend Porritt (ON 886) arrived on 19 April 1951, a lifeboat, with twin diesel engines, giving 8.36 knots.
+The Sarah Townsend Porritt (ON 886) arrived on 19 April 1951, a lifeboat, with twin diesel engines, delivering 8.36 kn.
 She cost £24,427, and was provided from the legacy of Kate Isabel Porritt of Rossendale, Lancashire.
 Sarah would serve 27 years, and be credited with two medal rescues.
 On 3 July 1955, she was called to the yacht Penboch, aground on Angry Brow two miles north of Southport.
 After a difficult service, with the lifeboat being battered and grounding several times, five people were rescued.
 Coxswain Joe Parkinson would receive the bronze medal.
 In a service on 21 July 1962 to the yacht Lone Seeker, stranded on Salter's Bank, four people and the yacht were saved, but only after George Harrison got burned on the hand when the line rocket jammed.
 Coxswain Harold Parkinson was awarded the bronze medal, with George Harrison receiving 'The Thanks of the Institution inscribed on Vellum'.